gregorriegler/ensemble-programming-workshop/application.md

 Everybody is invited, developers as well as non-developers.
 The workshop works well for audiences of any size larger than 3.
-Recently we gave it to groups with 35, 80, 9 people with very positive feedback.
+Recently we did it with groups of 9, 35 and even 80 people with very positive feedback.

 ## Why join?